 But not just ordinary hiking, rather trails that are wild, off-beat and trail-worthy in a part of world that has home to some of the best walking trails where treks weave through history, cascading waterfalls and the most pristine mountains.
 To beat overtourism, and avoid the intensity of the cities, the hiking trails in Europe are where wearied souls like me and you can allow ourselves to wander a bit, become aligned with our everyday actions, choose who we want to be in this new decade and boost our sensory smells, sights and hearing all at one go.

-In Europe, you’ll find trails that are easy to go off the beaten path and still have general wildness of being in a new place that feels like you’re the first one to be there.
+In Europe, you’ll find trails that are easy to go off the beaten path, go on a road trip in Europe and still have general wildness of being in a new place that feels like you’re the first one to be there.
 It hits the sweet spot of sensory stimulation, not too much and not too little.

 Travel storytellers and experts have rounded up their take and personal stories of what makes Europe the best hiking continent to go to for a hike.
 Explore hiking in Europe through these offbeat trails.

 Also Read: The 15 Best Treks in Nepal For Every Level

 The Dolomites are one of the most beautiful mountain chains in the world, and they are packed with incredible hiking trails.
 One of the most interesting one is Alta Via dei Monzoni, in Val di Fassa in the Dolomites.
 The starting point is in the parking lot of Passo San Pellegrino (about 15 minutes drive from Moena, one of the main villages in the valley), where you can ride the ski-lift to the beginning of the trail.
 From there, it's a 5 to 6 hours loop, depending on how fast you walk and how often you stop for photos.